alucchi/Foundations_Deep_Learning_course/README.md

 - 21/10/2024 (Monday): CA on Approximation and complexity theory
 - 24/10/2024 (Thursday): CA on Optimization
 - 14/11/2024 (Thursday): CA on Loss landscape in Neural networks
-- 21/11/2024 (Thursday): CA on Neural tangent kernel
+- 18/11/2024 (Monday): CA on Neural tangent kernel
 - 02/12/2024 (Monday): CA on Generalization bounds I + II
-- 12/12/2024 (Thursday): CA on Reguarlization and Architectures
+- 16/12/2024 (Monday): CA on Reguarlization and Architectures

 **A 50% score on HW sets is required to participate in the final exam.
 A score of 3 out of 6 is required at the exam to pass the class.**